MSc Communication Networks and Signal ProcessingFind a programme

 This is a challenging one-year taught Masters degree programme that provides students with a range of advanced topics drawn from communication networks (fixed and wireless) and related signal-processing (including associated enabling technologies).
 It provides an excellent opportunity to acquire the necessary skills to enter careers in some of the most dynamic fields in communication networks.

-This programme builds on the internationally recognised research strengths of the Communications Systems and Networks (CSN) Group within the Centre for Communications Research.
+This programme builds on the internationally recognised research strengths of the Communications Systems and Networks (CSN) Group and High Performance Networks (HPN) group.
 The group conducts pioneering research in a number of key areas including Network Architectures, Cross Layer Interaction and Advanced Wireless Access.
 Recently the group has developed optimised scheduling solutions that exploit the features of the 3G Long Term Evolution (LTE) draft standard.

 Dimitra Simeonidou, Professor in High Performance Networks and her team (Dr Reza Nejabati and Dr Georgios Zervas), will deliver two taught units related to Optical Communications: Optical Networks and Data Centre Networks.
 Optical Networks will focus on Wavelength Division Multiplexed (WDM) networks, Time Division Multiplexed (TDM) networks including SDH/SONET and OTN, optical frequency division multiplexed networks, and optical sub-wavelength switched networks.
 Data Centre Networks will focus on networks for cloud computing, cloud based networking, grid-computing and e-science.
 There is a further networking unit: Networked Systems and Applications, which provides a top-down study of networking system support for distributed applications, from classical Web and email to telemetry for the Internet of Things.

 The programme is accredited by the Institution of Engineering and Technology until 2018, one of only a handful of accredited programmes in this field in the UK.